|

 System.Management.Automation.SwitchParameter

-The AllowMerge parameter specifies that the content that is exported will be merged into the target folder to avoid duplicates.
-If you specify the AllowMerge parameter, the name of the subfolder to which content is exported will not include a date-time stamp.
+The AllowMerge parameter specifies that the content that's exported is merged into the target folder to avoid duplicates.
+If you specify the AllowMerge parameter, the name of the subfolder to which content is exported doesn't include a date-time stamp.
 You can export data to the same target folder and subfolder multiple times by using the AllowMerge parameter.

 AttachmentFilenames